 In the aftermath of the earthquake and tsunami in Japan, Google Earth have released satellite images of some of the affected areas.
 Not all images are very clear, but tell a striking tale nevertheless.
 Here are some of the airfields I tried to cover in my previous blog post.
-Click on the images for an enlarged view.

 The first image shows the main runway and civil terminal.
 Damage is obvious but not many wrecked aircraft, if not any, are visible here.
 The faint white line crossing the images is a condensation vapour trail from an aircraft passing high overhead the airfield at the time these images were taken, on Google Earth you can actually follow the trail to the southwest and spot the culprit!

 More can be seen at the southern side of the airfield, here is where the row of hangars is situated, with companies like JAMCO (the large hangar in the lower right of the image) and the JMSA (Coast Guard, the blue hangar in the top left of the image).
 Lots of damage visible here, although image resolution is not high enough to really identify any aircraft, one exception being the preserved Mu.2 somewhere in the middle of the image.

 With US assistance, part of the runway was cleared and re-opened for relief operations.
 The first fixed wing aircraft to land was a US Special Forces MC-130H: